Dameon1/spacedRepetition-server/README.md

 # Spanish Flash

+This is the Server side code for the application.
+Looking for the client source?
+That's [Here!](https://github.com/forgiv/spacedRepetition-client)

 ## Application details

 - Spanish Flash is an spaced repetition learning application to learn the Spanish language.